Boshruyeh

-Boshruyeh (بشرويه) (Note: Also romanized as Boshrūyeh) is a city in the Central District of Boshruyeh County, South Khorasan province, Iran, and serves as capital of the county.
+Boshruyeh (بشرويه) (Note: Also romanized as Boshrūyeh) is a city in the Central District of Boshruyeh County, South Khorasan province, Iran, serving as capital of both the county and the district.

+Boshruyeh is between the cities of Ferdows and Tabas at the border of the Dasht-e Kavir.
+Near there city, there are old villages named Eresk (now a city), Raqqeh, Korond, Neygenan, and Ghaniabad.

 History

 There are several historic buildings in Boshruyeh and its surroundings.
-Based on historical books, it seems that this city has been existed at least for 700 years.
+Based on historical books, it seems that this city has been in existence for at least 700 years.
 Some of the most famous buildings are: